 Drive traffic to your website

 Creating content that links back to your website is a fantastic way of increasing the number of visitors to your site.
 In the example above, all the content is on the client’s website.
-They can then share links on any social media platform they choose, other people can share those links on social media, and other company websites can link back to the content (just as we have above).
+They can then share links on any social media platform they choose, other people can share those links on social media, and other company websites can link back to the content (just as I have above).

 The more their content is shared, the more people it will reach, and the more clicks they are likely to get.
 This will increase their website traffic, and some of those visitors will then go on to become customers.